-Furthermore, based on the values of $\kappa{ext}$ versus $\kappa$ plotted by Brock et al. (2016a, their figure A3), we estimate a 40% uncertainty of this conversion factor.
-Subsequently, from the independent DLH measurements of ambient RH, the growth factor and thus
+Furthermore, based on the values of κ{ext} versus κ plotted by Brock et al. (2016a, their figure A3), we estimate a 40% uncertainty of this conversion factor.
+Subsequently, from the independent DLH measurements of ambient RH, the growth factor and thus water volume fraction f_w at ambient condition at the location and time of the in situ observation can be derived using Eqs.
+27, 28, 8 and 12.

-Probably the greatest source of uncertainty of this approach to derive $f_w$ is the conversion factor between $\kappa{ext}$ and $\kappa$ (Eq.
+Probably the greatest source of uncertainty of this approach to derive f_w is the conversion factor between κ{ext} and κ (Eq.
 28).
-A 40% under- or overestimation of $\kappa$ leads to a under- or overestimation of $f_w$ that is generally below 0.13.
+A 40% under- or overestimation of κ leads to a under- or overestimation of f_w that is generally below 0.13.
 As discussed by Shingler et al. (2016b) and also shown in section 4, f(80%, 20%) may sometimes be observed to be below unity.
 Such values below unity are also commonly observed and generally attributed to measurement uncertainties in the case of aerosol with low hygroscopicity modes (e.g., Holmgren et al., 2014; Kim et al., 2020).
 We refer to Shingler et al. (2016b) for a discussion on possible other causes.
-Here, we set $\kappa$ to zero for cases with observed f(80%, 20%) < 1.
+Here, we set κ to zero for cases with observed f(80%, 20%) < 1.

 Dry optical size distribution data were observed in situ by the laser aerosol spectrometer (LAS, TSI model 3340, Hilario et al., 2021; Moore et al., 2021).
 Sizing is corrected during post-flight processing using monodisperse ammonium sulfate aerosol so that derived size distributions are referenced to a real refractive index of 1.53.
 From these, the integrated particle number concentration, total volume and total surface areas for particle diameters between 100 and 1000 nm are derived.
 In turn, the effective radii are calculated from the total volume and surface area via Eq.
 2. Number concentrations are reported at a standard pressure and temperature and scaled to the ambient conditions.
-Uncertainty of the LAS data is estimated at 20%.

 Sulfate mass fraction is used as a proxy for soluble fine-mode aerosol mass fraction.
 Sulfate aerosol mass fractions are derived from observations of the High Resolution Time-of-Flight Aerosol Mass Spectrometer (HR-ToF-AMS, Aerodyne Research, Canagaratna et al., 2007).
 The inlet maximum diameter cutoff for these observations is effectively sub-micron.
-The AMS uses thermal vaporization of the particles at $600^{\circ}$ C, electron impaction ionization and provides ensemble-averaged mass concentrations of non-refractory chemical components.
+The AMS uses thermal vaporization of the particles at 600° C, electron impaction ionization and provides ensemble-averaged mass concentrations of non-refractory chemical components.
 Organic and inorganic components of the aerosols, such as sulfates, are identified through characteristic ion fragments.
 Sulfate mass fraction $f{m,sul}$ is calculated as the ratio of total sulfate mass collected over a selected flight segment and the total mass of ammonium, nitrate, sulfate, chloride and organic species of that flight segment (cf. Quinn et al., 2005).